Jonny0201/data_structure/README.md

 ## Release Note ##

-There isn't any release note for this project, but I may stop updating temporarily for many reasons (such as preparation for Master's application last time) (｡ì _ í｡).
+There isn't any release note for this project, and I may stop updating temporarily for many reasons (such as preparation for Master's application last time) (｡ì _ í｡).